danilaplee/StarpySDK/README.md

-# StarpySDK
+# StarpyApp

-this a template application for generative building of a crossplatform mobile sdk for ios, android and cordova/react-native application with the Swift Language, using the:
+this a template application for generative building of a crossplatform mobile application for ios & android using the

-Foundation Framework,

-SwiftJava Framework,

-Cordova Framework,

-React-Native Framework
+SwiftJava Framework